Zenol/blog/blog/what-is-wrong-with-the-object-paradigm/en.md

 ----------

-Though this article have a really catchy title, the main point is to show you an other perspective for the concept of object that is quite different from the one OOP's developer are used to.
+Though this article have a really catchy title, the main point is to show you another perspective for the concept of object that is quite different from the one OOP's developer are used to.
 The first goal is to show the weakness of the object paradigm, and the second is to demonstrate how some of them can be strengthen from a small switch in the viewpoint, using emerging languages for examples.
-The vew point demonstrated here is more known in the fonctional programming land (although not all functionnal programming languages offerd such functionnalities).
+The view point demonstrated here is more known in the functional programming land (although not all functional programming languages offers such features).
-The Mozilla fundation made a wonderfull work by creating rust, a language that provide both the functionnal and procedural paradigms, and also allow to take the object approache in cases where it fits better than the two previous paradigms.
+The Mozilla fondation made a wonderful work by creating rust, a language that provide both the functional and procedural paradigms, and also allow taking the object approach in cases where it fits better than the two previous paradigms.
 I hope that it made you question yourself on the object oriented paradigm and developed your curiosity for other languages.
-The other languages mentionner are not mainstraim, but the ideas they carry appear increasingly in many languages and if we cannot say which language will be the language of tomorow, we can be sure that this language will provide many tools that are common in the functionnal world, probably together with our usual tools from procedural languages.
+The other languages mentioned are not mainstream, but the ideas they carry appear increasingly in many languages and if we cannot say which language will be the language of tomorrow, we can be sure that this language will provide many tools that are common in the functional world, probably together with our usual tools from procedural languages.
 So don't turn your head away, just because your favorite language doesn't provide such features :)

 [^procedural-paradigm]: Procedural paradigm means essentially that the language provide functions with side effects, and code is written linearly.
     You can see it like an enhencement of languages that only provide goto and jumps.
-[^effective-cpp]: This is a really good book on good programming advices for C++ developper.
+[^effective-cpp]: This is a really good book on good programming advices for C++ developer.
 Despite the critic made in this article, it's definitively a book full of good practices.
 [^trait]: See <http://rustbyexample.com/trait.html>
 [^wrong]: Things aren't black and white.
-The object paradigm is definitively well suited for many tasks like modelising GUI.
+The object paradigm is definitively well suited for many tasks like modeling GUI.